NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

    a spiral search may be invoked to search for the nearest valid data. search square (scalar interpolation only).

+### Spectral Interpolation

 Spectral interpolation is chosen by setting IP=4.
 This method has two sub-options, to (1) set the spectral shape (triangular or rhomboidal) and (2) set the spectral truncation.
 The input grid must be a global cylindrical grid (either Gaussian or equidistant).
 This method cannot interpolate data with bitmaps.
 Unless the output grid is a global cylindrical grid, a polar stereographic grid centered at the pole, or a Mercator grid, this method can be quite expensive.

+### Neighbor-Budget Interpolation

 Neighbor-budget interpolation is chosen by setting IP=6.
 This method computes weighted averages of neighbor points arranged in a square box centered around each output grid point and stretching nearly halfway to each of the neighboring grid points.
 The main difference with the budget interpolation (IP=3) is neighbor vs bilinear interpolation of the square box of points.
 There are the following sub-options:

 -  (1) The number of points in the radius of the square array may be set.
    The default is 2, meaning that 25 sample points will be averaged for each output value.